Published: 31 January 2022

 Three day journey

-One other clue in the text reveals the land of Moriah was a three day journey from Beersheba (Gen 21:33, 22:4, 19).
+One other clue in the text reveals the land of Moriah was a three-day journey from Beersheba (Gen 21:33, 22:4, 19).
 As the crow flies, it is 43 miles from Beersheba to Jerusalem.
 Of course, Abraham and Isaac did not walk in a straight line so the mileage they traveled would have been greater.
-Given that a day’s journey in ancient times could cover up to twenty-five miles, one would expect the trip between Beersheba and Jerusalem to be a two day journey at most.
+Given that a day’s journey could cover up to twenty-five miles, the trip to be a two-day journey at most.

 A theological statement as opposed to geographical statement